ntop/n2n/doc/Authentication.md

 ### Identity Based Scheme

-A very basic authentication scheme based on a uniqe identification number is put in place.
+A very basic authentication scheme based on a unique identification number is put in place.
 This ID is randomly generated during edge start-up and remains unchanged until the edge terminates.
-With every REGISTER_SUPER, it is tranmitted to the supernode which remembers it from the first REGISTER_SUPER and can compare it to all the following ones.
-It is a verfication based on "showing the ID".
+With every REGISTER_SUPER, it is transmitted to the supernode which remembers it from the first REGISTER_SUPER and can compare it to all the following ones.
+It is a verification based on "showing the ID".
 The supernode accepts REGISTER_SUPER (and thus changed MAC address or internet socket) and UNREGISTER type messages only if verification passes.

 This does not only prevent UNREGISTER attacks but also MAC spoofing even in case of several federated supernodes because each REGISTER_SUPER message is forwarded to all other supernodes.
 If a new edge (un)intentionally tries to claim a MAC address which already has been in use by another edge, this would be detected as unauthorized MAC change because the new edge presents a different authentication ID.
 The supernode which rejects it (based on a failed comparison) sends a REGISTER_SUPER_**NAK** type message to the new edge as well as the supernode through which the new edge tried to register.
 The REGISTER_SUPER_NAK will cause the edge to output an ERROR message, it does not stop the edge anymore to prevent de-auth attacks.